 Now, before you go full Snowden on your kids, here’s a quick consideration: have you thought about not doing that?
 A good deal of research indicates that overly intrusive parents can contribute to neurotic kids with a lot of self-doubt issues.
-And, just to be as frank as possible, tracking your kid’s digital moves is a pretty unhealthy way to parent.
+And, just to be as frank as possible, tracking your kid’s online activities is a pretty unhealthy way to parent.
 Plus, if they somehow find out you’re spying on them, that breach of trust could take years to repair.
 So, maybe just talk to them about your concerns?

 Consider that fair warning.
 Now, let’s talk about spying on your kids.

 Be warned: some spying gadgets require a fair amount of technical know-how and access to the device or the device’s cloud to install.
 Also, most of them require you to jailbreak the device — that is removing the software restrictions set by your provider.
 Jailbreaking makes a phone vulnerable to hacking (and often ruins the warranty) but technically that’s what you’re trying to do, so draw your own conclusions.

 For General Surveillance: mSpy